pulumi/ci-mgmt/README.md

 * The `infra/providers/` directory contains a Pulumi program which uses the [Pulumi GitHub provider](https://www.pulumi.com/registry/packages/github/) to ensure consistent [branch protections](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/defining-the-mergeability-of-pull-requests/about-protected-branches) across our provider repositories.

   For an overview of how Pulumi programs work, see [the Pulumi docs](https://www.pulumi.com/docs/).
-* A GitHub action to deploy updates to all providers.
+* GitHub Actions workflows to automate common operations across all providers or a single provider.

 ## Prerequisites